halodine/network-ping-monitor/README.md

 1. **Add a Network**: Enter a network prefix (e.g., `192.168.1`) and click "Add Network"
 2. **Scan**: Click "Scan Now" to ping all hosts on all configured networks
 3. **View Results**:
-   - Green solid border = Online
+   - Dark green center with solid green border = Online
    - Red dashed border = Offline
    - Hover over any box to see IP and latency
 4. **Networks Persist**: Your configured networks are saved automatically